odin-lang/odin-lang.org/content/docs/overview.md

 		return
 	}

-	// If using a non-bare 'return' statement is required, setting the return values
+	// If using a non-bare `return` statement is required, setting the return values
-	// using the normal idiom is a better choice and clearer to read. if z, zerr := caller_2(); zerr != nil {
+	// using the normal idiom is a better choice and clearer to read if z, zerr := caller_2(); zerr != nil {
 		return -345 * z, zerr
 	}

 	// If the other return values need to be set depending on what the end value is,
-	// the 'defer if' idiom is can be used defer if err != nil {
+	// the `defer if` idiom can be used defer if err != nil {
 		n = -1
 	}